cpske/ISP/index.md

 *Dress Like a Programmer*
 </td>
 <td markdown="span">
-Everything so far.
+Covers all material so far.
 Bring your computer to **both** morning and afternoon.
-[Student Questions on Software Process][isp-qa] some will be on the exam.
 </td>
 </tr>
 <!-- Project -->